Student Spotlight: Lisa LaRose

 Although Lisa LaRose dropped out of high school, she realized the importance of education and earned her GED.

 LaRose then completed college courses in programming and computer management but never attended full time.
 She landed good jobs and later watched as all three of her daughters took classes at College of DuPage.

 She finally decided the time was right to enroll and has earned an Associate in Applied Science degree in Nursing.
 Once at COD, she encountered professors who were more than willing to help, such as Larinda Dixon, professor of Nursing.

 "I spent 24 weeks with her during my clinicals," LaRose said.
 "She is responsible for where I am today in terms of the nursing capabilities I now have.

 "But I was amazed at all of the professors, from the Nursing program to my general education classes.
 I never had a professor who didn't want to go the extra mile.
 Everyone from start to finish has been so helpful and interested in my success here.
 It's clear they stand behind what they are doing."

-Since graduation, LaRose passed the NCLEX and became an RN, working at Marianjoy Rehabilitation Hospital in Wheaton on the brain injury unit.
-She also has been accepted at Benedictine University into its RN to BSN program, which is a cohort for previous COD nursing students.
-She will complete a few required courses at COD and Benedictine in 2012 and then start her cohort classes in January 2013.
+Since graduation, LaRose passed the NCLEX and became an RN, working at Marianjoy Rehabilitation Hospital in Wheaton on the brain injury unit, and she became a Certified Brain Injury Specialist in 2012.
+She also was accepted at Benedictine University into its RN to BSN program, which is a cohort for previous COD nursing students, and will finish the program at the end of 2013.

 "My experience at College of DuPage was great," she said.
 "The value of the education that you receive for the price you pay is really outstanding."